3top1a/alkoholiq/README.md

 Alkoholiq, a programming language that transpiles to Brainfuck.

 You can pipe the syntax above into the program, or put it into a file.
-The binary can either compile the code and only print it, or it can also interpret.
+The binary can either compile the code and print it, or it can also interpret the code and print what it outputs.

 For example, run
 ```bash